 The primary objective of establishing disciplinary standards is to maintain an appropriate level of conduct in our academic and social community.
 If an institution is public, it is required to grant due process.
 Since La Verne is a private institution, constitutional due process is not required.
 La Verne's disciplinary process is an educational process.
 In all judicial proceedings instituted within the University regarding a student's social behavior, the student will be treated with Fundamental Fairness.
-A "Fundamental Fair" process means that the student has particular rights that include, but are not limited to, a written charge of the policy(s) violated available to the student prior to a review; a review before an official with the power to expel or suspend; confidentiality of the proceedings, a timely decision, and other rights.
+A "Fundamental Fair" process means that the student has particular rights that include, but are not limited to, a written charge of the policy(s) violated available to the student prior to a review; a review before an official with the power to expel or suspend; confidentiality of the proceedings (except when concerning sexual assault policies where the victim's rights supersede), a timely decision, and other rights.

-La Verne's academic and social judicial procedures permit members of the University community to register complaints against individuals or groups with the Academic Deans, the Dean of Regional Campus Administration, or the Dean of Student Affairs, as appropriate.
+La Verne's academic and social judicial procedures permit members of the University community to register complaints against individuals or groups with the Academic Deans, Dean of Student Affairs, Associate Vice President for Human Resources, the Title IX Coordinator, or the Dean of Regional Campus Administration, as appropriate.